What Is Regulatory Intelligence in the Pharmaceutical Industry?

 Laws and regulations regarding pharmaceuticals are very complex, and evolve at a rapid pace -- making compliance in the industry even more challenging.

-Visualping is an AI-powered regulatory change software that allows companies of all sizes and industries to track regulatory changes when they occur online.
-When there's an update on a selected web page you're monitoring, Visualping sends you and your team an alert, with an AI-generated summary of the change, distilled in two to three lines.
+When there's an update online, on one of the web sources you're monitoring, Visualping sends you and your team an alert, with an AI-generated summary of the change, distilled in two to three lines.
 The alert also includes a screenshot of the page, with the changes highlighted.

 Alerts can be sent through email, or popular messaging apps, like Slack or Microsoft Teams.